smaragden/vfxlibs/README.md

 -----------

 After having to build alot of different libraries that is used in the vfx industry I decided to automate the process.
-I use the cfx reference platform as guidlines to what libraries to build.
+I use the vfx reference platform as guidlines to what libraries to build.
 As we use Centos 7 that's what initially is implemented.
 But it should be fairly easy to change that.
 What needs to be done then is to make sure all system dependencies are met.

 Requirements